The Raft of the Medusa: Interpretation and legacy

+In contemporary art historical discourse, artist Luc Tuymans has referenced The Raft of the Medusa as an influence, noting its impact on his approach to composition and the representation of historical imagery.

 Jacques-Louis David, The Death of Socrates 1787, 129.5 cm × 196.2 cm, Metropolitan Museum of Art.
 David represented the Neoclassical style, from which Géricault sought to break.

 Antoine-Jean Gros, detail from Napoleon on the battlefield of Eylau, 1807, Louvre.
 Like Gros, Géricault had seen and felt the exhilaration of violence, and was distraught by the human consequences.

 Eugène Delacroix, The Barque of Dante, 1822.
 The Raft of the Medusas influence on the work of the young Delacroix was immediately apparent in this painting, as well as in later works.

 Eugène Delacroix, Massacre at Chios, 1824, 419 cm × 354 cm, Louvre.
 This painting springs directly from Géricault's The Raft of the Medusa and was painted in 1824, the year Géricault died.

 J. M. W. Turner, A Disaster at Sea (also known as The Wreck of the Amphitrite), c.
-1833-35, 171.5 cm × 220.5 cm, Tate, London.
+1833–35, 171.5 cm × 220.5 cm, Tate, London.
 Turner probably saw Géricault's painting when it was exhibited in London in 1820.